botbreeder/what-the-matrix-is/README.md

 In case of natural language values, [chatbot](https://www.rivescript.com/docs/tutorial) & [interactive fiction](https://github.com/inkle/ink/blob/master/Documentation/WritingWithInk.md) techniques can be used to produce a textual output value, along with relevant numerical values produced from classical math expressions.
 Textual and numerical merge in composite formulae.
 Searching is just a function.
 Values are often texts about (giving meaning to) explicit values of any type.
 Values are a structure's components.
 Loop.

+### Semantic camera

+while feasible, I would recommend against a semantic camera that would just spit out a text-adventure-like monolithic string.
+It has to produce a changing network of values (most of which are refs) linked by natural language.

+`$`/`%` chains can be seen as a CSS derivative.
+You select groups through selectors.
+But it needs a lot more power (we're going 3D & fiction).